SeamlessDistribution/SeamlessDistribution.github.io/merchant/externalservices/index.md

 * Implement the 4 URL required by SEQR app
 * Can forward the #TOKEN to the web backend
 * Can trigger the Paymentflow in the app using the URL Schema
-* Can trigger the backend to start sendInvocie request
+* Can trigger the backend to start sendInvoice request

 ### 3. Create a web backend